OUR RECOVERY PROGRAM

 Medications We Use

 Methadone is a medication approved by the Food and Drug Administration (FDA) to treat opioid use disorder (OUD) as a medication-assisted treatment (MAT), as well as for pain management.
+Methadone helps individuals achieve and sustain recovery from substance use disorder and to reclaim active and meaningful lives.
 When taken as prescribed, methadone is safe and effective.
-Methadone helps individuals achieve and sustain recovery and to reclaim active and meaningful lives.

 Buprenorphine is an opioid partial agonist.
 When taken as prescribed, buprenorphine is safe and effective.
 Buprenorphine has unique pharmacological properties that help: